rumpkernel/rumprun/README.md

 a single-image application, with the memory footprint being a fraction of that of a full OS, yet still achieving the isolation provided by Xen.

-The current status is working, with the block and NIC I/O devices having been verified by using the Fast File System and TCP, respectively.
-These drivers are also provided as demos, see instructions below.

 For applications a POSIX-y interface is provided.
 Some applications, such as those using file systems or sockets interfaces, will more or less work out-of-the-box.
 Limitations include applications which do